-5.3.2.3.3 During manufacture, the scope of testing shall be determined on the basis of the material delivery documentation approved by the Register or the RS-agreed national/international standard.
+5.3.2.3.3 During manufacture, the scope of testing shall be determined on the basis of the documentation approved bv Register material deliverv the or the RS-agreed national/international standard.
 Semi-finished products shall be submitted for testing in batches.
 A batch shall consist of semifinished products of the same condition of supply, the same size, manufactured by the same process and using basic materials received from the same supplier.
 In general, not less than 10 % of semi-finished products shall be taken from a batch with a mass of not more than 200 kg.